mulesoft-assets/template-wday2sfdc-terminateemployee-broadcast/README.md

 Functional aspect of the Anypoint Template is implemented on this XML, directed by a batch job that will be responsible for creations/updates.
 The severeal message processors constitute four high level actions that fully implement the logic of this Anypoint Template:

 1. Job execution is invoked from triggerFlow (endpoints.xml) everytime there is a new query executed asking for created/updated Workers.
-2. During the Process stage, each Workers will be filtered depending on, if it has an existing matching User in the Salesforce.
+2. During the Process stage, each Workers will be filtered depending on worker termination criteria and if it has an existing matching User in the Salesforce.
 3. The last step of the Process stage will group the Users and create/update them in Salesforce.
 Finally during the On Complete stage the Anypoint Template will log output statistics data into the console.

 ## endpoints.xml<a name="endpointsxml"/>
-This is file is conformed by a Flow containing the Poll that will periodically query Sales Force for updated/created Contacts that meet the defined criteria in the query.
+This is file is conformed by a Flow containing the endpoints for triggering the template and retrieving the objects that meet the defined criteria in the query.
 And then executing the batch job process with the query results.

 ## errorHandling.xml<a name="errorhandlingxml"/>
-Contains a [Catch Exception Strategy](http://www.mulesoft.org/documentation/display/current/Catch+Exception+Strategy) that is only Logging the exception thrown (If so).
-As you imagine, this is the right place to handle how your integration will react depending on the different exceptions.
+This is the right place to handle how your integration will react depending on the different exceptions.
+This file holds a [Choice Exception Strategy](http://www.mulesoft.org/documentation/display/current/Choice+Exception+Strategy) that is referenced by the main flow in the business logic.